trustfractal/did_registry_demo/README.md

 # DID Registry demo

-A guide on how to interact with Fractla's [DID Registry](https://github.com/trustfractal/web3-identity#option-2-did-registry-lookup).
+A guide on how to interact with Fractal's [DID Registry](https://github.com/trustfractal/web3-identity#option-2-did-registry-lookup).

 ## ⚠️ Work in Progress ⚠️